cshandley-uk/firefox-css_use-multiple-userchrome-files/README.md

 * Restart Firefox.

 ## Usage
-Usage should hopefully be fairly self-explanatory to any with a little CSS experience, but just in case it's not...
+Usage should hopefully be fairly self-explanatory to anyone with a little CSS experience, but just in case it's not...

 The main `chrome/userChrome.css` file contains links to other userChrome.css files that you've downloaded to their own folders inside the main `chrome` folder.